-Fundraising expenses are not significant and were included with management and general for the period July 19, 2022 thru December 31, 2022.
+Fundraising expenses are not significant and were included with management and general for the year ended December 31, 2023 and for the period of July 19, 2022 through December 31, 2022.

 NOTE 10 COMMITMENTS AND CONTINGENCIES

 Health Care

 The health care industry is subject to numerous laws and regulations by federal, state, and local governments.
 These laws and regulations include, but are not necessarily limited to, matters such as licensure, accreditation, government health care program participation requirements, reimbursement for resident services, and Medicare and Medical Assistance fraud and abuse.
 Recently, government activity has increased with respect to investigations and allegations concerning possible violations of fraud and abuse statutes and regulations by health care providers.
 Violations of these laws and regulations could result in expulsion from government health care programs together with the imposition of significant fines and penalties, as well as significant repayments for patient services previously billed.
 Management is not aware of any violations of these laws and regulations that would have a material effect on CMW Obligated Group.